LordMike/MBW.Nemlig2MQTT/README.md

 ![logo](Logo/Logo.png)

-This is a proxy application to translate the status of a Blue Riiot pool manager, to Home Assistant using MQTT.
-You can run this application in docker, and it will periodically poll the Blue Riiot API for updates.
+This integration bridges Nemlig.com grocery shopping with Home Assistant using MQTT.
+You can run this application in docker, and it will periodically poll the status of your Nemlig.com account.

 This project uses other libraries of mine, the [MBW.Client.NemligCom](https://github.com/lordMike/mbw.nemlig2mqtt) and [MBW.HassMQTT](https://github.com/LordMike/MBW.HassMQTT) ([nuget](https://www.nuget.org/packages/MBW.HassMQTT)).